Random Flickr Photo

 - XPath Visualizer - a Windows tool that helps you visualize XPath query results. .NET, C#, WinForms, XML

-- ReloadIt - a Windows tool that reloads an IE tab, based on a change in a filesystem file.
+- ReloadIt (ReloadIE) - a Windows tool that reloads an IE tab, based on a change in a filesystem file.
 Works like Mac's Live Reload, but for IE. .NET, C#, WPF.

 - csharp-mode - an emacs major-mode for editing C# code.